arx-research/ers-docs/pages/solidity-api/project-registrars/ProjectRegistrar.md

 ## ProjectRegistrar

 Entry point for users claiming chips.
 Responsible for setting the ers name for each chip in its enrollment as [chip].project.tsm.ers.
-The TSM Registrar sets the root node of the ProjectRegistrar when addProject is called on the TSMRegistrar The owner of the contract can set the claim app URL
+The Developer Registrar sets the root node of the ProjectRegistrar when addProject is called on the TSMRegistrar The owner of the contract can set the claim app URL

 ### RootNodeSet